solana-mobile/solana-mobile-doc-site/docs/dapp-publishing/prepare.md

 Some best practices for the assets & files you'll be providing:

-- We recommend screenshot/preview images to be 1080p resolution (1920px by 1080px).
 - Make sure your dApp APK is localized properly, and that your build.gradle file identifies the languages & locales that your dApp supports.
 See [the Android developer documentation](https://developer.android.com/guide/topics/resources/multilingual-support#specify-the-languages-your-app-supports) for more details.

 :::tip